Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 SQLALCHEMY_DATABASE_URI=postgresql+psycopg2://YOUR_DATABASE_USERNAME:CONNECTION-STRING.oregon-postgres.render.com/YOUR_DATABASE
 ```

+### !callout-warning

+## VS Code Caches <code>.env</code> By Default

+By default, VS Code will cache `.env` files.
+If we change our database string in the `.env` file, VS Code will not pick up changes to the database string until we restart VS Code.
+- This means that if we update our `.env` and try to generate or apply migrations from the Terminal within VS Code, VS Code will run the command against the old `.env` database string until we restart VS Code.
+- To avoid this, either use the independent Mac Terminal application or restart VS code after changing the database strings.

+### !end-callout

 With our `SQLALCHEMY_DATABASE_URI` variable value updated to point to our external database in Render, we can apply the generated migrations to our new Render database by running the following in our terminal.

 ```